Shaun Abram

 POJO

 POJO is an acronym for Plain Old Java Object.
 The term was coined by Martin Fowler et. al., as a ‘fancy’ way to describe ordinary Java Objects that do not require a framework to use, nor need to be run in a application server environment.
-If is often used to distinguish simpler, lightweight Java objects from ‘heavyweight’ code like EJBs.
+It is often used to distinguish simpler, lightweight Java objects from ‘heavyweight’ code like EJBs.
 The use of these kind of lightweight objects in programming is described in books such as “POJOs in Action” and advocated by frameworks like Spring.

 Spring beans